 Nome, North Dakota

 The rutted gravel track and overgrown path -- prairie grass up to the armpits -- leading to the Standing Rock Hill Historic Site reveals a monument that is infrequently visited.
-No official at nearby Ft.
-Ransom State Park (where it's supposed to be, but isn't) knew how to get to it ("We've never had anyone ask us before.") but old George Peterson who lived around the corner from the post office did.
+No official at nearby Fort Ransom State Park (where the Rock is supposed to be, but isn't) knew how to get to it ("We've never had anyone ask us before") but old George Peterson who lived around the corner from the post office did.